 Tennis Video Can Validate Your Tennis Technique

 Using tennis video can take your game to the next level.
-Dartfish video analysis software is used for many major sports including tennis, golf, gymnastics, baseball, softball, skiing, swimming, weight lifting, badminton, and volleyball.
+Dartfish and other video analysis softwares and apps are used for many major sports including tennis, golf, gymnastics, baseball, softball, skiing, swimming, weight lifting, badminton, and volleyball.
 Every serious competitor wants this teaching aid to help perfect the most efficient form in whatever sport it’s used.

-I hope these instructions on tennis video help you to use this Dartfish video analysis software.
+I hope these instructions on tennis video help you to use the Dartfish video analysis software.
 There is obviously much more to learn about this software, so I would encourage you to go through training with Dartfish—that’s what I did.
 Their support was helpful as I was on the learning curve.
-You can also check out a complimentary product for

 Return from Tennis Video to Tennis Tips